Eat foods rich in omega-3s for thick hair!

 Furthermore, you could consume flaxseed oil for boosting your daily omega-3 intake.
 Just a tbsp of cold pressed flaxseed oil contains 7,260 mg of omega-3s!
 Undoubtedly, flaxseed oil is one of the healthiest vegetable oils.
 You can buy organic flaxseed oil on Amazon.

 Certainly, flaxseeds can protect your thick hair and even help them grow back.
 Nutritional deficiencies are a common cause of hair loss in men and women!
+For instance, we need zinc and vitamin B12 for strong hair.

 Vitamin E in flaxseeds protects your thick hair